 - Go online to your Tailored Plan and check their network (links below)

-- If they don’t plan to enroll, select a new PCP by mid February 2023.
+- If they don’t plan to enroll, select a new PCP by mid-May 2024.

 - Choose/Confirm how you want to receive your Tailored Care Management (from Tailored Plan, Community Care Management Agency, or your Advanced Medical Home+)

-- Get your Tailored Plan welcome packet in the mail in February/March 2023 from your Tailored Plan.
+- Get your Tailored Plan welcome packet in the mail in April/May 2024 from your Tailored Plan.

 Problems?
 Call your Tailored Plan (see Resources below) and/or the Medicaid Ombudsman program 877-201-3750